sumotoy/TFT_ILI9163C/README.md

 * Note about led:<br>

 Some display have an internal resistor to limit current, you see on the back of the display, following LED pcb trace with your eyes and if you see a resistor (100 Ohm mine) you can connect this line directly to +5V (but try first 3V3!!!).<br>
 But be careful <u>do not try connect to 5V before you check the presence of this resistor on pcb</u>, you can try first by using a resistor of 220 ohm, if the image looks very dark, try 100 and if still very dark, use lower values.<br>
 The yellow pin RED PCB has a weak resistor, do not tie to 5V or you destroy the backlight, try use 100Ohm resistor.<br>

+<b>Just a note about ESP8266:</b><br>
+I've recently discovered that ESP8266 (NodeMCU 0.9 and NodeMCU 1.0 boards at list) has a weak SCLK output that vary from module to module, I really don't know why but voltage goes around 1.7 to 2.5 volt max.
+This should not be a problem for a SPI device but connecting more devices or some type of chip buffer can be problem!
+My 74HC125N for example do not work well.
+It's just a note ut I will investigate in future but please if you connect several SPI devices and not nothing work take count of this and do not apology!<br>

 <b>Utility included:</b><br>